openfido/openfido/docker/README.md

 Docker Provisioning
 ===================

-This directory contains a Dockerfile of a self contained OpenFido installation.
+This Docker image provides a multi-service docker image that demonstrates the OpenFido platform.

-You can use this directly from docker hub without building it yourself with the following command:
+To run this image directly, use the following command:

-    docker run docker run --rm \
+    docker run --rm \
       -v /tmp:/tmp \
       -v /var/run/docker.sock:/var/run/docker.sock \
       -p 127.0.0.1:5001:5001 \
       -p 127.0.0.1:5002:5002 \
       -p 127.0.0.1:5003:5003 \
       -p 127.0.0.1:3000:3000 \
-      openfido
+      zne17nct/openfido

+The system will take a few minutes to bring up the underlying services and seed the initial system databases.

 Visit [http://127.0.0.1:3000](http://127.0.0.1:3000) and login with username `admin@example.com` and password `1234567890`.